 Suzanne Manuell Concert

 One of our regular singers, Suzanne Manuell from Cornwall, was so impressed by the North East Proms that she offered to stage an annual springtime concert in support of NEPAC.
-This concert is now in its 22nd year and treats the audience to popular classics and favourite songs from the musicals.
-Suzanne and her guest singer are accompanied by Anthony Seddon on the piano.
-This concert is held in the impressive Banqueting Hall at the Civic Centre, Newcastle upon Tyne.
+This concert treats the audience to popular classics and favourite songs from the musicals.
+Suzanne and her guest are accompanied by Anthony Seddon on the piano.
+The concert is held in the impressive Banqueting Hall at the Civic Centre, Newcastle upon Tyne.
+The 22nd concert held in 2017 was the last in the series.

 Bradley Creswick’s Musical Extravaganza Night